Journal Scope and Content

 Authors are encouraged to include tables and figures as a means of directly supporting the points that they are trying to make in the text.
 All tables and figures must be specifically cited in the text (i.e. see Table 1, see Figure 1) and should be placed just after the paragraph where they are first referenced.

-Figures should imported into Breezio as high resolution images and be accompanied by a descriptive caption, which is added as inline text immediately following the imported image.
+Figures should be uploaded into your Google Drive directory as high resolution images.
+The graphics should also be inserted into your manuscript and accompanied by a descriptive caption, which is added as inline text immediately following the imported image.
 Each caption should begin with the figure number (i.e. “Figure 1”) and start with a sentence which summarizes the main point of the figure.

 This guide provides a brief overview of what can be a very confusing process, especially if you’ve never written a scientific paper before.
 We encourage you to search for for your favorite synthetic biology topics on http://pubmed.com to get a better idea of how scientific papers are generally written and organized.
 Also, please remember that we’re here to help.
-Simply use the Breezio interface to post a question alongside any of the sections you find confusing and we’ll do our best provide an answer.
 Good luck and thanks for contributing!